Europe’s top 10 dribblers, 2020-21: Neymar, Ben Arfa, Messi & more

 6. Jeremy Doku – 4.3 per 90

 Doku has been touted to be the next big thing out of Ligue 1 and it’s not difficult to see why, given his ability with the ball at his feet.

 The Rennes forward completed 110 successful dribbles in 30 league appearances during the season, more than any other Ligue 1 player.

 He turned down the opportunity to move to Liverpool earlier in his career but looks set for a big-money move in the near future.

 Sassuolo’s star man has established himself as quite the player since escaping Chelsea’s loan army in 2018.

-Serie A’s dribble king could soon be moving to a bigger club in the coming years.
+Serie A’s dribble king registered four goals and two assists in 2020-21 and could soon be moving to a bigger club in the coming years.
 Watch this space.

-With an average of 4.8 successful dribbles per game this season, alongside 13 goals in La Liga, statistics show that even an unsettled Messi is still the among the very best footballers in the world.
+With an average of 4.7 successful dribbles per 90 minutes in 2020-21, alongside 30 goals in La Liga, statistics show that even an unsettled Messi is still among the very best footballers in the world.

-No surprises here, given Neymar’s been averaging these kind of numbers for quite some time.
+No surprises here to see him feature so highly, given Neymar’s been averaging these kind of numbers for quite some time.

 Defenders might feel like they’ve got no choice but to hack at his shins, but that has never dampened the Brazilian’s enthusiasm and confidence.
 He might be one of the most divisive players around, but we can’t help but admire that.